Brody-Lab/PulseInputDDM.jl/README.md

 Julia code for inferring a latent drift diffusion model (DDM) model from data during pulsed-based evidence accumlation tasks.

-# Getting started

-First, you need Julia 1.0.
+# Julia is annoying, and I use MATLAB.
+Why are you making me do this?

+To solve for the ML model parameters, we need to compute gradients.
+Packages exist in Julia for doing this with automatic differentation.
+Packages for doing this in MATLAB stink.
+Also, generally MATALB stinks.

+# OK.
+I get it.
+How do I get started?

+I suggest you run this on scotty or spock, which already has Julia on it.

 Then you need to add this package by typing `Pkg.clone(https://github.com/PrincetonUniversity/pulse_input_DDM.jl/`.

 # Useful functions